Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Theoretical Overview of Faster R-CNN and YOLO Architectures

 Object detection is an old fundamental problem in image processing, for which various approaches have been applied.
-But since 2012, deep learning techniques markedly outperformed classical ones.
-While many deep learning algorithms have been tested for this purpose in the literature, we chose to focus on two recent cutting-edge neural network architectures, namely Faster R-CNN and YOLOv3, since they were proved to be successful in terms of accuracy and speed in a wide variety of applications.
+However, since 2012, deep learning techniques have markedly outperformed classical ones. {The object detection algorithms based on deep learning are classified into two large branches: two-stage detectors and one-stage detectors.
+From each of these two branches, we selected, in this study, the best performing algorithms.
+We selected in the first branch, Faster R-CNN~\cite{Faster_R-CNN_journal}{, which is the most representative model from the two-stage family, according to~\cite{carranza2021performance}}.
+In the second branch, we selected the YOLO algorithm and picked out its most recent versions: YOLO v3~\cite{YOLOv3} and YOLO v4~\cite{yolov4}.
+The selected algorithms have been proven successful in terms of of accuracy and speed in a wide variety of applications. }.